 (a) Parasites: The organisms which depend on other living organisms for their food are called parasites.

 Example: Cuscuta, tapeworm, liver fluke etc. There are two types of parasites:

 (ii) Partial parasite

 Q.2.
 What is Symbiosis?
-What is Symbiotic relationship?
+What is a symbiotic relationship?

-Symbiosis: It is the type of nutrition in which two different kinds of depend on each other for their nutrition.
-In this both the organisms are benefited by each other Example: Lichen.
-In this one alga and one fungus live together and remain in symbiotic relationship.
+Symbiosis: It is the type of nutrition in which two different kinds of organisms depend on each other for their nutrition.
+In this, both the organisms are benefited from each other Example: Lichen.
+In this one algae and one fungus live together and remain in a symbiotic relationship.

 Q.3.
 What are stomata?
 Explain their function.

 Ans.
 Stomata are tiny pores on the underside of the leaf surface that are surrounded by guard cells.
 Their functions are to exchange gases by diffusion for photosynthesis and respiration and to cause transpiration by evaporation of water from the leaf surface.